aymanzyy/aymanzyy.github.io/_pages/about.md

   - /about.html
 ---

 This is a site that you can use to get to know me and some of my interests.
-I am currently a PhD student.
+I am currently a PhD student at Duke.edu.

 A data-driven personal website
 ======